While drowsy driving does not get as much publicity as other unsafe driving conditions, it is a massive problem.

-Here is a statistic that should scare you: Around 1 in 25 drivers report having fallen asleep while driving just in the last 30 days.
+Here is a statistic that should scare you: More than 40% of drivers admitted they have fallen asleep behind the wheel.
 That is a shockingly high number on its own and is even more surprising when you read that it is in the last month only.
-It is also estimated that up to 72,000 crashes and 800 deaths are a result of drowsy driving every year.
+It is also estimated that 100,000 police-reported crashes and over 1,500 deaths are the results of drowsy driving each year.
 These numbers should convince you that this is a serious issue that deserves your attention.

 Some warning signs for drowsy driving include yawning, excessive blinking, missing street signs, and drifting.

-Drowsy driving is sometimes ruled a driver negligence and can have serious liability consequences.
+Drowsy driving is sometimes ruled driver negligence and can have serious liability consequences.